What is arthrogryposis?

 Nonoperative treatment for arthrogrypotic contractures is minimally effective in regaining motion and improving function in large joints such as the hips, knees, shoulders and elbows.
 Physical and occupational therapy can help with improving range of motion of joints, mobility, function and activities of daily living.
 Bracing for the hands, and casting for clubfeet often helps to stretch the wrists and feet into better positions.
 Long-term bracing is required to maintain the gains.

-Why come to the International Center for Limb Lengthening for treatment of arthrogryposis?
+Why choose the International Center for Limb Lengthening for treatment of arthrogryposis?